phipsgabler/Darwin.jl/README.md

 ```

 The model is specified by an initial population, which is an `AbstractArray` of usually randomly
-chosen individuals.  `selection`, `crossover`, and `mutate!` are functions (or at least callables)
+chosen individuals.  `selections`, `crossover`, and `mutate!` are functions (or at least callables)
 with the following conventions:

-- `selection` takes the current population and returns a vector of indices which are chosen to
+- `selections` takes the current population and returns an iterable of iterables of indices which
-  breed.
+  are chosen to breed.
 This is the place where you should use the fitness functions of the problem.
-  The size of the selection should be `matingfactor`.
-- `crossover` receives a choice of parents of size `matingfactor` and should perform whatever you
+- `crossover` receives a choice of parents as indexed by a `selection` and should perform whatever
-  want for breeding.
-It should not modify the parents, but produce new individuals (so if you don't
+  you want for breeding.
+It should not modify the parents, but produce new individuals (so if you
-  want to do any crossover, at least copy the parents!).
+  don't want to do any crossover, at least copy the parents!).
 - `mutate!` should mutate one individual in-place.

-`matingfactor` is the size of the result of `selection` and input of `crossover`, it specifies how
-many individuals are crossed over at once (this allows you, for example, to implement pairwise
-crossover with a mating factor of 2, or as a vectorized operation by setting it to the size of the
+To implement, for example, to implement pairwise crossover with a mating factor of 2, you can
-population).
+`selections` have return an array of 2-tuples of `Int`s and let `crossover` take 2-tuples of
+entities as argument.
+The size of the population can also change during evolution, by returning
+bigger or smaller selections.

 Note that you don't have to explicitely give fitness as an argument to the model -- it is only
 implicitely used in `selection`, where you usually will select fitter individuals more likely.